-Extreme weather conditions are known to decrease food production and security.
+Extreme weather conditions decrease food production and security.
 This impacts people living in poverty more than anyone else.
-Since people with disabilities have a poverty rate more than double those without, they suffer more than others when food shortages occur.
-People also have increased difficulty accessing food relief programs when they have mobility, sensory, or other challenges that impact their ability to get to food distribution centers or even learn where they are located.
+Since people with disabilities have a poverty rate more than double those without, they suffer more than others during food shortages.4 People also have increased difficulty accessing food relief programs when they have mobility, sensory, or other challenges that impact their ability to access food distribution information and centers.5